 The final release of the official firmware is BDP9x-82-1009 dated 2014-10-27.
 This official firmware can be downloaded from the Oppo support Website.

 There is a problem with the final release of the official firmware, where the player appears to not properly detect the capabilities of devices connected to HDMI.

-The exact behaviour depends on the specific HDMI device, and can be different for different televisions, AV receiver and amplifiers.
+The exact behaviour depends on the specific HDMI device: it can be different for different televisions, AV receiver and amplifiers.
 It can result in no sound or intermittent sound from HDMI.
-The audio from the S/PDIF optical and coaxial digital outputs and the analogue outputs all work fine: it is just a problem with the audio from the HDMI outputs.
+The audio from the S/PDIF optical and coaxial digital outputs, and the analogue outputs, all work fine: it is just a problem with the audio from the HDMI outputs.
 Also, the video output from the Oppo’s second HDMI port can have a pink or red cast (which seems to be due to it trying to detect the colour space with the “auto” setting, but can be fixed by explicitly setting the colour space to “RGB”).

 Unofficial beta firmware

 Here is a copy of the BDP9x-85-0106B beta firmware dated 2017-01-06.

 As with all beta software, use at your own risk.

 Note: this beta firmware is for the USA model of the Oppo BDP-93.
 A different beta firmware is required for the European and other region models—contact Oppo Digital support, which is still operating even though the company is not making new products.